Černá Hora (Blansko District): Etymology

-The name of the place (literally "Black Mountain") comes from a hill whose coniferous vegetation looked darker than the surrounding deciduous vegetation.
+The name Černá Hora (literally 'black mountain') comes from a hill whose coniferous vegetation looked darker than the surrounding deciduous vegetation.
 In Latin texts the place is called Nigromons or Czernahora, in German texts Czernahora.

 Geography

 Černá Hora is located about 11 km east of Blansko and 20 km northeast of Brno.
 It lies mostly in the Drahany Highlands, the northern part of extends into the Boskovice Furrow.
-The highest point of the municipal territory is at 577 m above sea level.
+The highest point is at 577 m above sea level.
 A dominant feature of the town is the hill Zámecký vrch at 377 m.
 The Býkovka Stream flows through the northern part of the town.

 History

 The first written mention of Černá Hora is from 1279, when the Černá Hora Castle was mentioned.
 It was located on crossroads of two trade routes.
 In 1390, it was first referred to as a market town.
 From 1333 to 1597, it was owned by the Černohorský of Boskovice noble family.
-In 1597, the manor was acquired by marriage by the Liechtenstein family.
+In 1597, the estate was acquired by marriage by the Liechtenstein family.
 In 1859, the castle was bought by the House of Fries.
 In 1945, the castle was confiscated by the state.

 Demographics

+Transport

+The I/43 road (part of the European route E461) from Brno to Svitavy runs next to the market town.

 Sights

-The Černá Hora Castle is the main sight.
+The main landmark is the Černá Hora Castle.
 The original Gothic castle was renaissance rebuilt in 1561.
 After it was destroyed by a fire in 1724, part of it was baroque rebuilt in 1830.
 After 1859, it was completely rebuilt in the pseudo-Renaissance style by the architect Theophil Hansen.
 In the same time, the castle park with alleys and exotic trees was founded.
 Since 1950, it houses a retirement home.

+A Gothic church is Černá Hora was first documented in 1424, but it was destroyed during the Thirty Years' War.
+The current Church of Saint Lawrence was built in the Baroque style in 1707–1710.
+The tower was added in 1840.